tjwhitaker/algonomicon-home/src/content/datasets/open-exoplanet-catalogue/open-exoplanet-catalogue.md

 ## Conclusion

 Thanks for reading and exploring the exoplanets with me!
 We looked at how we discover exoplanets, what the exoplanets are like, and how their host stars compare to our own.
+I hope this inspires someone to dig into this dataset a bit more and hopefully find some cool insights.
+In the future it could be fun to build a model to process spectral data to search for exoplanet candidates of our own.

 I think the future of astronomy is so exciting!
-It seems like every year NASA releases a cool breakthrough, from the evidence of prehistoric water on mars to the first real photograph of a black hole.
+It seems like every year NASA releases a cool breakthrough.
 Astronomy is so open and friendly and I can't wait to dig in to more universal datasets going forward.

 [^1]: https://www.jpl.nasa.gov/news/news.php?feature=6991
 [^2]: https://www.lsst.org/